fbpx

 Gala apples

-Gala Apples have a crisp texture, mildly sweet flavor, and classic beautiful yellow/orange, fine textured skin with red striping.
+Gala apples have a crisp texture, mildly sweet flavor, and classic, beautiful yellow/orange, fine textured skin with red striping.
 The first gala tree was bred in New Zealand in the 1930s, and these fruits are now worldwide favorites.
 They are typically available year-round and are the most popular apples in the USA!

-Origins of the Gala apple
+Gala apple basics

-The first Gala Apple tree was bred by orchardist J.H.
-Kidd in 1930’s New Zealand.
-The variety is a cross between Golden Delicious Apples and one of Kidd’s own types, Kidd’s Orange Red Apples, with a floral aroma.
-Since the first gala apple tree was discovered, orchardists all over the world have planted Gala trees, even propagating the best branches (called “sports”) to produce their own improved strains of Gala with desirable genetic mutations.
-The Gala Apple is now the most popular type of apple in the world!
+Since the first gala apple tree was discovered, orchardists all over the world have planted Gala trees, even propagating the best branches (called โ€œsportsโ€) to produce their own improved strains of Gala with desirable genetic mutations.
+The Gala is now the most popular type of apple in the world!

-Gala: This variety, a cross between Kidd’s Orange Red and Golden Delicious, originated in New Zealand.
+โ€œGala: This variety, a cross between Kiddโ€™s Orange Red and Golden Delicious, originated in New Zealand.
 The Royal Gala strain was named in honor of Queen Elizabeth II, who deemed it her favorite during a visit to New Zealand.
-It was brought to the United States in the early 1970s and is now one of the country’s most popular apples.”
+It was brought to the United States in the early 1970s and is now one of the countryโ€™s most popular apples.โ€

 Apple Varieties: Gala, US Apple Association

-Gala Apple trees were bred through the natural cross-pollination of existing varieties.
+Gala trees were bred through the natural cross-pollination of existing varieties.
 These apples are not genetically modified (GMO).
 Varying strains of the Gala variety are naturally occurring genetic mutations rather than the product of genetic engineering.

-Gala apples are perfect for kids
+gala apples are perfect for kids

 Kids love gala apples!

-Gala Apples have a sweet flavor, juicy fine flesh, and thin, fine-textured peel.
+Gala apples have a sweet flavor, juicy fine flesh, and thin, fine-textured peel.
 Their sweet yet crisp taste is one of the main reasons for their soaring popularity.
 Here are some descriptions of what perfectly-ripe gala apples taste like:

 • Creamy, juicy white flesh with a dense, fine texture